ytong24/register-renaming/README.md

 <h2>Verification</h2>
 <h3>Testing</h3>
-   Do the following command to run the test cases:
+   Do the following command to run the test cases: <br>
    ```bash
    sbt test
    ```